-The ICJS Congregational Leaders Fellowship is a year-long intensive program in which leaders within religious communities come together across traditions to promote interreligious understanding, deepen relationships, and cultivate spaces of belonging in order to combat religious bigotry and hatred.
+The ICJS Congregational Leaders Fellowship is a year-long program in which leaders of religious communities come together across traditions to combat religious bias and bigotry through promoting interreligious understanding, deepening relationships, and cultivating spaces of belonging.

-The purpose of the Fellowship is to support religious and lay leaders in the development of skills, knowledge, and facility to be advocates of interreligious learning and understanding within their congregations and to connect congregations from across the region to build a robust, interreligious network that reflects the religious and social diversity of our community.
+The purpose of the Fellowship is to support religious and lay leaders in the development of skills, knowledge, and facility to be advocates of interreligious learning and understanding within their congregations and to connect congregations from across the region.

-Through cultivation of relationships and collaboration on developing interreligious programs—as well as study, shared learning, and dialogue around human dignity, flourishing, and justice—we can build robust interreligious communities that interweave the civic, educational, and religious dimensions of our lives together.
+Through cultivation of relationships and collaboration on interreligious programs—as well as study, shared learning, and dialogue around what it means to belong and care for our neighbors—we build robust interreligious communities that interweave the civic, educational, and religious dimensions of our lives.